The pressure metric for Anosov representations: Abstract

 \section{Abstract}

-Using the thermodynamics formalism, we introduce a notion of intersection for convex Anosov representations, show analyticity results for the intersection and the entropy, and rigidity results for the intersection.
-We use the renormalized intersection to produce a ${\rm Out}(\Gamma)$-invariant Riemannian metric on the smooth points of the deformation space of convex, generic irreducible representations of a word hyperbolic group $\Gamma$ into $\sln$.
+Using the thermodynamic formalism, we introduce a notion of intersection for projective Anosov representations, show analyticity results for the intersection and the entropy, and rigidity results for the intersection.
+We use the renormalized intersection to produce an ${\rm Out}(\Gamma)$-invariant Riemannian metric on the smooth points of the deformation space of irreducible, generic, projective Anosov representations of a word hyperbolic group $\Gamma$ into $\sln$.
 In particular, we produce mapping class group invariant Riemannian metrics on Hitchin components which restrict to the Weil--Petersson metric on the Fuchsian loci.
 Moreover, we produce ${\rm Out}(\Gamma)$-invariant metrics on deformation spaces of convex cocompact representations into $\mathsf{PSL}_2(\mathbb C)$ and show that the Hausdorff dimension of the limit set varies analytically over analytic families of convex cocompact representations into any rank 1 semi-simple Lie group.